 For those who need time to reflect and worship, the base chapel holds Christmas services throughout the day.
 Everyone has the opportunity to celebrate the “reason for the season.”

-For Christmas dinner, many service members head to dinner to find that the dining facility has spared no expense for this special meal.
+For Christmas dinner, many service members find that the dining facility has spared no expense for this special meal.
 The cooks go all out from turkey and ham to all the sides you can imagine to a variety of desserts.
 And another surprise for many holiday meals, the command serves their subordinates as a sign of respect and appreciation for their sacrifices and service.

 As the day winds down, military usually have extra time to relax and enjoy special activities like participate in an organized game night or watch a holiday movie.